la2050/archive/_projects/2016/filmlit-barter-skills-curriculum™-w-job-corps-la.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Job Corps Los Angeles located in the heart of downtown has agreed to collaborate by yielding their pupils and facilities to host the expansion of the Filmlit Barter Skills Curriculum™.
+Our organization proposes to utilize the grant to guide the pupils of Job Corps LA through a 36-week course, training in the bartering of developed production skills to collaborate on filmlit projects.
+Pupils will own stock in the projects they bring forth to fruition.
 project_impact: >-
   ["Proficiency in English and Language Arts and Math","Youth unemployment and underemployment"]